Odd Haugen’s Tombstone

 S 410lbs

-Odd’s Tombstone appeared at the Arnold Strongman Classic in 2018 as the second of five events.
-Only 3 men were able to shoulder the stone that year out of the 10 athletes competing — Hafþór Júlíus Björnsson, Mikhail Shivlyakov, and Mateusz Kieliszkowski.
+Odd’s Tombstone first appeared at the Arnold Strongman Classic in 2018 as the second of five events.
+Only three men were able to shoulder the stone that year out of the 10 athletes competing – Hafþór Júlíus Björnsson, Mikhail Shivlyakov, and Mateusz Kieliszkowski.
 Mateusz won the event after shouldering the stone four times.
-Hafþór and Mikhail only managed a single rep to the shoulder.
+Hafþór and Mikhail managed a single rep to the shoulder.

 The stone returned the following year (2019) as the final event of the competition, and the second natural stone event at the competition.
 Rogue’s replica Húsafell Stone carry being the other.